Internet Safety Policy

 • Remember you are in a position of trust as a coach, team manager, referee or medic.

 • Know what your children are doing online and who they are talking to.
 Ask them to teach you to use any applications you have never used, such as a social networking site or online chat rooms

 • Help your children to understand that they should never give out personal details to online friends - personal information includes their instant messenger id, email address, mobile phone number and any pictures of themselves, their family or friends -if your child publishes a picture or video online – anyone can change it or share it and it may be online forever

 • If your child receives SPAM/ junk email and texts remind them never to believe them, reply to them or use them

 • It’s not a good idea for your child to open files that are from people they don’t know.
 They won’t know what they contain – it could be a virus or worse.
 Help your child to understand that some people may not tell the truth online and therefore internet friends should remain online.
 They should never meet up with any strangers in the real world without an adult they trust being present.

 • Always make sure your child feels comfortable in being able to come to you or someone they trust if they are worried about anything online.
 Teach young people how to block someone online and report them if they feel uncomfortable.
 Most sites will have guidance on this and any reports can be made directly to the CEOP Centre via www.ceop.police.uk.

-The 'Thinkuknow' programme uses innovative materials, aimed at empowering young people and their parents, to make the right choices when using the internet.
+The 'Thinkuknow' program uses innovative materials, aimed at empowering young people and their parents, to make the right choices when using the internet.
 The materials include films, leaflets, posters and a website, which focus on three key themes: how to have fun online, how to stay in control and how to report.
-The FA is proud to have some of 'Thinkuknow' films included in its own safeguarding children education programme and both the Welfare Officers.
+The FA is proud to have some of 'Thinkuknow' films included in its own safeguarding children education program and both the Welfare Officers.